peppapighs/printf/README.md

 If you use a typical libc's `sprintf()` implementation (or similar function), you are likely to pull in a *lot* of unwanted library definitions and can bloat code size - typically by as much as 20 KiB.
 Now, there is a boatload of so called 'tiny' `printf()`-family implementations around.
 So why this one?
 Or rather, why [mpaland/printf](https://github.com/mpaland/printf), and then why this fork?

-Well, Marco tried out many of the available `printf()` implementations, but was disappointed: Some are not thread-safe; some have indirect dependencies on libc or other libraries, making them inconvenient to build and larger when compiled; some only offer extremely limited flag and specifier support; and some produce non-standard-compiled output, failing many tests no found in the repository's test suite.
+Well, Marco Paland tried out many of the available `printf()` implementations, but was disappointed: Some are not thread-safe; some have indirect dependencies on libc or other libraries, making them inconvenient to build and larger when compiled; some only offer extremely limited flag and specifier support; and some produce non-standard-compiled output, failing many tests no found in the repository's test suite.

 Marco therefore decided to write his own implementation, with the following goals in mind (I've dropped a few relative to his original description):